 Make your WordPress site’s Load Blazing Fast Just by moving to Nestify.
 Migrate your WooCommerce Store or WordPress Website NOW.

 - WP Database Backup

 This is the most recommended backup plugin and the most popular too!
-It has 2 million plus active installation.
+It has 2 million-plus active installations.
 It simplifies the backup and restoration process.
 In most cases, the free version of the plugin should be sufficient for you.
 You can schedule backups.
-You can decide to backup media files and database separately.
+You can decide to backup media files and databases separately.
 You can choose your remote storage from one of these locations; Dropbox, Google Drive, Amazon S3, Updraft Vault, Rackspace cloud files, FTP, DreamObjects, Openstack Swift, and email.

 With the premium version, you can choose more than one of these options.
 The premium version also backs up to Microsoft One Drive, Microsoft Azure, Google Cloud Storage, Backblaze B2, SFTP, SCP, and WebDAV.

 Most importantly, it allows you to schedule backups.
 Also, you can restore at any time.
 This backup and easy restoration is the key feature of this plugin.

 The premium version offers database encryption, incremental backups, and free dedicated expert support.
 You can view the detailed comparison between the free version and the premium version here.
 For the pricing, click here.

 This is a comprehensive plugin that offers backup as well as migration.
 It is hugely popular and it has more than 1 million active installations.

 It can export your entire WordPress site including the database, media files, plugins, and themes.
 Uploading your site to a different location is easier with a drag and drop.
 It can also create backups.
 Backups are ordered by date.
 Restoring is easy with one-click restoration feature.
 It supports large sites.
 However, the community version is limited to 512MB only.